-102. VERTEBRATE ANATOMY.
+- 102. VERTEBRATE ANATOMY.
 A study of the comparative anatomy of the various classes of vertebrates.
-Detailed dissections of the shark and of the cat are made in the laboratory.
-Five credits.

-- 103. VERTEBRATE PHYSIOLOGY.
-A course designed to acquaint the biology or zoology major with the principles of physiology.
-Several vertebrate animals including the human are studied and compared.
-Precrequisite: 102.
-Four credits. - 106.
-SYSTEMATIC BOTANY.
-Principles of classification of plants with emphasis on the spermatophytes.
+Five credits. - 104.
+MORPHOLOGY OF PLANTS.
+Detailed studies of the type form of the lower plant groups.
 Four credits.

-(WWC Biological Station.) - 151.
-MAMMALOGY.
-A systematic study of mammals with emphasis on taxonomy and geographical distribution.
+- 151. NATURAL HISTORY OF VERTEBRATES.
+A study of amphibians, reptiles, and mammals with emphasis on taxonomy and ecology.
 Four credits. - 153.
 ORNITHOLOGY.
 A systematic study of native birds of North America, with emphasis on identification, migration, geographical distribution, habits and life histories.
 Four credits. - 156.
-SYSTEMATIC ENTOMOLOGY.
-A systematic study of insects.
+INTRODUCTORY ENTOMOLOGY.
+A beginning study of insects.
 Four credits. - 157.
+PHILOSOPHY OF SCIENCE.
+A study of origins of living things, of special creation as opposed to evolution, the Flood, glaciation, problems of species, and distribution of plants and animals.
+Three credits. - 158.
+GENETICS.
+A study of the principles of inheritance in plants and animals, especially man.
+Three credits. - 159.
 PALEONTOLOGY.
 A study of plant and animal fossils, with a survey of the principles of geology.
-Two or three credits (the additional credit may be elected as a four-hour laboratory to accompany the course). - 158.
-GENETICS.
-A study of the principles of inheritance in plants and animals, especially man.
-Two credits. - 159.
-PHILOSOPHY OF SCIENCE.
-A study of origins of living things, of special creation as opposed to evolution, the Flood, glaciation, problems of species, and distribution of plants and animals.
-Two credits. - 161-162-163.
+Three credits. - 161-162-163.
 SEMINAR.
 A study of modern trends in biology; of current biological literature; presentation of scientific papers; group discussion of biological problems.
-One-half credit per quarter. - 164-165.
-MORPHOLOGY OF PLANTS.
-Detailed studies of the type forms of the main plant groups.
-Autumn quarter: Thallophytes and Bryophytes; winter quarter: Pteridophytes and Spermatophytes.
+One-half credit per quarter. - 166.
+SYSTEMATIC BOTANY.
+Principles of classification of plants with emphasis on the spermatophytes.
 Four credits. - 169.
 FRESH WATER BIOLOGY.
 A systematic study of the animals and plants found in fresh water lakes and streams.
-Field work includes trips to a number of lakes and streams.
 Four credits. - 171.
 VERTEBRATE HISTOLOGY.
 The microscopic anatomy of vertebrate cells, tissues and organs including reference to their functions.
 Four credits. - 172.
 ANIMAL MICROTECHNIQUE.
 A course designed to cover the important methods of making microscope slides of animal tissues.
-Three credits. - 173.
+Three credits. - 175.
 PLANT MICROTECHNIQUE.
-A course designed to cover the important methods of technique in making microscope slides of plant tissues.
+A course designed to cover the important methods of making microscope slides of plant tissues.
 Three credits. - 177-178.
 PARASITOLOGY.
 A systematic study of the morphology, life cycle, and the medical aspects of the protozoan, anthropod, and worm parasites of the vertebrates with more emphasis on human parasitology.
-Three credits per quarter. - 181.
+Three credits per quarter. - 179.
+BACTERIOLOGY.
+A study of the various aspects of bacteria and the techniques employed in their study.
+Five credits. - 180.
+GENERAL ECOLOGY.
+A course designed to cover the basic principles of ecology both plant and animal.
+Four credits (WWC Biological Station.) - 181.
 MARINE INVERTEBRATES.
-A systematic study of the invertebrate animals of Puget Sound with a survey of marine invertebrates from other areas.
-A review of ecological zones of Puget Sound will be included in the laboratory work.
+A study of the invertebrate animals of Puget Sound with emphasis on systematics and natural history.
 Four credits.
 (WWC Biological Station.) - 182.
 ICHTHYOLOGY.
-A systematic study of the fishes found in Puget Sound, with a survey of the fishes of other waters.
-Field work includes collecting of specimens.
+A systematic study of the fishes found in Puget Sound with a survey of the fishes of other waters.
 Four credits.
 (WWC Biological Station.)